scizorman/zenserp/README.md

 # zenserp

-The Python client library for Zenserp.
+The Python library for Zenserp.